 There were 13 bank acquisitions by credit unions in 2021, according to the NCUA, and some M&A experts predict between 15 and 20 more such deals in 2022.

 Bankers’ hackles are rising over this feverish bank-buying activity, prompting them to fight back against what they view as an unfair competitive advantage, for example, by leveraging credit union tax-exempt status to outbid other banks.
 Some banks outright refuse to consider bids for sale to credit unions.

 This trend risks additional challenges to credit unions’ not-for-profit tax-exempt status, threatening the primary mission of the credit union industry as a lower-cost alternative to for-profit institutions.

 Given the risks, why is credit union interest in bank acquisition so hot right now?
 For some, it is simply a matter of seizing the opportunity to enter a previously unavailable market.
-Other factors: adding physical locations (banks typically have more branches), increasing the breadth and depth of products and services, and a quicker way to ramp up business lending
+Other factors: adding physical locations (banks typically have more branches), increasing the breadth and depth of products and services, and capitalizing on a quicker way to ramp up business lending

 Between the Lines: